MileHacker Logo

 Licensed Taxis

-• Official, licensed taxis in Costa Rica are typically red with a yellow triangle on the side door that includes the taxi number and municipality.
+• Official, licensed taxis in Costa Rica are typically red with a yellow triangle on the side door that has the taxi number and municipality.
 They also have a taxi meter, locally known as "la Maria."

 • For short rides within Uvita, expect to pay approximately $5-$15 USD, depending on distance and time of day.